dmtrKovalenko/odiff/README.md

 ### Basic comparison

 Run the simple comparison.
-Image paths can be one of supported formats, diff output can only be `.png`.
+Image paths can be one of supported formats, diff output is optional and can only be `.png`.

 ```
-odiff <IMG1 path> <IMG2 path> <DIFF output path>
+odiff <IMG1 path> <IMG2 path> [DIFF output path]
 ```

 ### Node.js